parker-codes/concentric-time/README.md

 # Concentric Time

-A simple and fun way to view your clock!
+A simple and fun way to view the time!

 ---